 Other popular supplements I have used include Repashy's SuperVeggie dust, Sticky Tongue Farms' Miner-All, and Carolina Pet Supply's TNT.

 TNT, aka Total Nutrition for Tortoises, consists of dried, powdered plants chosen for their nutritional value.
-It's available with or without probiotics.
+It has been used for over twenty years and is available with or without probiotics.
+Carolina Pet Supply was one of the first reptile companies to sell dried herbs and seed mixes specifically for tortoises.

-I also serve fortified foods like Zoo Med Natural Grassland food and Mazuri Tortoise LS Diet a few times a month as an additional nutrition source.
-I like to keep the pellet foods to less than 10-25% of the total diet.
+I also serve fortified foods like Zoo Med Natural Grassland food and Mazuri Tortoise Diet (LS or classic formula) several times a month as an additional nutrition source.
+I like to keep the pellet foods to less than 10-20% of the total diet.

-If you feed these types of foods (see pellets) frequently, there is no need for additional multivitamin supplementation.
-Commercial tortoise foods are vitamin and mineral fortified.
+If you feed these types of foods (see pellets) fairly regurlary, there is no need for additional multivitamin supplementation because commercial tortoise foods are vitamin and mineral fortified.
 Do provide additional calcium like cuttlebones though.

 A general recommendation from Simon Girling, a UK zoological veterinary surgeon (Pet Owner's Guide to the Tortoise, 2002), is to offer plain calcium daily.
 Multivitamins and minerals can be given twice a week for youngsters and once a week for adults.